Cotter45/Vicariously/README.md

 ## To set up locally

+* Google Maps API is key is restricted to heroku!

 1. Download the zip file
 2. Open with preferred editor
 3. Use the command 'npm install' in a terminal for both the front-end and back-end sections, the back-end will run on port 5000 and the front-end will run on port 3000